-minimum the deve body(ies) j) Where the show the objectives met, he remedial agreed and development functioning objectives scheme; Submit LEMPs development, in implementation management, in accordance wapproved Frame of 30 years, will be secured by loper with the management responsible for its delivery the results from monitoring at conservation aims and sof the LEMP are not being tow contingencies and/or action will be identified, and implemented so that the ent still delivers the fully ag biodiversity and landscape sof the originally approved for each phase of including a timetable for maintenance and monitoring, with the details set out in the nework LEMP, prior to the int of the development of that prior to comme a) Details of ho staff/employm development v liaison with the take place in re access of the lo a Local Employment Scheme encement, to include: Warrington Local Plan Core Strategy Policy PV3 Warrington Planning Obligations SPD UPSVLP Policy DEV4 To ensure adequate employment and training opportunities for residents of the Borough in order to strengthen the Borough's workforce and to ensure that local residents have the opportunity to benefit from Warrington's economic growth and development. a) Policies require major developments to maximise access to employment and training opportunities for local residents b) The local employment scheme would directly relate to the development. c) Given the likely number of employment and training opportunities that would be generated by the proposed development, the submission of a local employment scheme is considered to be
+minimum of 30 years, will be secured by the developer with the management body(ies) responsible for its delivery j) Where the results from monitoring show that conservation aims and objectives of the LEMP are not being met, how contingencies and/or remedial action will be identified, agreed and implemented so that the development still delivers the fully functioning biodiversity and landscape objectives of the originally approved scheme; Submit LEMPs for each phase of development, including a timetable for implementation and details for management, maintenance and monitoring, in accordance with the development of that phase.
+9. Local Employment Scheme Submission of a Local Employment Scheme prior to commencement, to include: a) Details of how the initial staff/employment opportunities at the development will be advertised and how liaison with the Council and other bodies will take place in relation to maximising the access of the local workforce to information about employment opportunities; b) Details of how sustainable training Warrington Local Plan Policy DEV4 Warrington Planning Obligations SPD To ensure adequate employment and training opportunities for residents of the Borough in order to strengthen the Borough's workforce and to ensure that local residents have the opportunity to benefit from Warrington's economic growth and development. a) Policies require major developments to maximise access to employment and training opportunities for local residents b) The local employment scheme would directly relate to the development. c) Given the likely number of employment and training opportunities that would be generated by the proposed development, the submission of a local employment scheme is considered to be contractors engaged in the construction of the development to ensure that they also apply the Local Employment Scheme so far as practicable having due regard to the need and availability for specialist skills and trades and the programme for constructing the development; f) A procedure for monitoring the Local Employment Scheme and reporting the results of such monitoring to the Local Planning Authority including details of the origins qualifications numbers and other details of candidates; and, g) A timetable for the implementation of the Local Employment Scheme.
+10.Holcroft Moss Restoration•Warrington Local Plan Policy ENV8The Manchester Mosses Special Area of Conservationa) Without this contribution there would be failure to adequately mitigate harm to the N oss Contribution towards the delivery of long- term ecological resilience works involving • NPPE paragraphs Holcroft Moss has been traffic. onal hydrological restoration measures.
+180 and 186 identified as being at risk of harm from increased air b) The Obligation will be used to directly mit pollution caused by traffic. predicted ecological impacts of the development of the developmen -